Suizer98/weddingbackend/readme.md

 PASSWORD=xxx
 ```

-You can store the env variable somewhere using .env or setting this inside your heroku container so it don't get exposed
+You can store the env variable somewhere using .env or setting this inside your heroku container so it don't get exposed.
+For Render just find `Environment Variable` and key in manually.